 At one point we owned a sectional with a child’s graffiti ALLLLL over every cushion.
 That was fun.
 So after finally biting the bullet and enforcing this rule, kid drawings on the wall/furniture/floor are not much of an issue.
 All you artsy peeps might roll your eyes at this one, but: I don’t bring art supplies into my home that doesn’t say “washable”.
 Every crayon, marker or paint has to say washable on the label, or its getting donated.
 We don’t keep slime after they play with it, either.
 I know, I’m the fun mom.

 10. Stop Folding Clothes

 When I do laundry, I’m just sorting into people’s piles of clothes.
-Then I call the kids to come and grab their piles - if they are in school I set the piles on their beds for them to tackle when they get home.
+Then I call the kids to come and grab their piles – if they are in school I set the piles on their beds for them to tackle when they get home.
 The 2 younger ones are free to stuff their clothes into their dresser as messy as they want, as long as it’s going in the correct drawers.
-You can call me a slacker mom all day for that, but when toddlers look for outfits to wear they just mess everything all up anyways!
+You can call me a slacker mom but when toddlers look for outfits to wear they just mess everything all up anyways!

 My older kids (8 and 11) have to fold their own pile of clothes and put them away.
 So that means when I fold laundry, I’m just sorting everything into piles, and then just folding my own clothes and Jose’s.
 I do like to hang up the girls’ dresses for them, so I do that too.